 Students who need few or no credits through the essay submission process need turn in only the number of essays that address their individual needs and the class requirements.

-A University Advisor will advise you throughout the completion of your degree program.
-This advisor will explain what options are available to you for completing your degree requirements.
-The advisor for BSM students is Alyssa Soboleski.
+An Academic Success Coach will advise you throughout the completion of your degree program and will explain what options are available to you for completing your degree requirements.
+The Academic Success Coach for BSM students is Alyssa Soboleski.
 You can reach her at firstname.lastname@example.org or 415-422-5786.

 Yes you may write essays on more than one topic in a given discipline but you may not write on the same topic twice.
 For example, you may write several essays in Theology or Communication.
 You may not, however, write more than one essay in a given topic (only one Spiritual Autobiography, for example).

 After completing INTD 310 you may submit your essays at any time up to the stated deadline.
-Students starting in Spring 2015 who successfully complete INTD 310 during that semester have until December 15, 2015 to submit essays.
+Students starting in Fall 2015 who successfully complete INTD 310 during that semester have until August 15, 2016 to submit essays.

 Essays are submitted electronically.
-Instructions can be found on page 118 of this handbook (Appendix A: ISA Essay Submission Instructions) and also are available online at: usfca.edu/management/success/
+Instructions can be found on page 118 of the ISA Handbook (Appendix A: ISA Essay Submission Instructions) and also are available online at: usfca.edu/management/success/

 Essays are evaluated by academics in relevant fields.
 The credits earned through your essays are entered on your USF transcript.
 These credits are un-graded and do not affect your USF grade point average.
 The